RArbore/FV3_pipeline/README.md

 ```

 ### FV3_construct_input.py
 This tool is used to construct the input MODTRAN json from the JSON converted directly from the input netCDF.
 This tool produces the JSON input that is fed directly into MODTRAN.
+Note, you must provide a path for a SAP file, but that SAP file does not need to actually exist until you run the constructed JSON through MODTRAN.
 ```
 usage: python3 FV3_construct_input.py [-h] input output